tavgar/JSMiner/README.md

 A URL, filesystem path or `-` for stdin must be provided, or use `-targets` to supply multiple inputs.
 The program exits with status `1` when matches are found.
 Each match also includes a `severity` level.
+When scanning a single input, the JSON output omits the `source` field.

 ### Endpoint scanning